Mercury-Redstone 3: Preparation

 In late 1960, there had been a growing number of concerns about the safety of the Redstone launch vehicle; the MR-2 test flight, carrying Ham the chimpanzee, had experienced technical problems during the launch, leading to the spacecraft flying too high, too far and too fast.
-As a result, the mission was two minutes longer than planned, and the re-entry subjected Ham to 14.7g rather than the planned figure of approximately 12g.
+As a result, the mission was two minutes longer than planned, and the re-entry subjected Ham to 14.7 g rather than the planned figure of approximately 12 g.
 The splashdown point was sixty miles from the nearest recovery ship, and it was over two and a half hours before a helicopter could recover the capsule and its passenger – by which time it had almost sunk.
 As a result, NASA was unwilling to launch the MR-3 mission without further development work; by late February, there were still seven major alterations they had made to the booster which required testing.
 An additional testing flight was accordingly added to the schedule, MR-BD (for "Booster Development"; it was originally known as MR-2A).
 This would launch on March 28, pushing the MR-3 flight back a month to April 25.
 The MR-BD flight was almost completely successful, ensuring that the crewed MR-3 flight could proceed without further significant delay.